jku-win-dke/AISA-XMI-Mapper/README.md

 				sh:maxCount 1 ;
 				sh:path aixm:responsibleOrganisation
 			] .
 3. A UML class can be an **association class** for a connection between two other classes.
-As already explained above, a property shape is added to a association class targeting the target class of the association.
-The sh:path is always the combination of "the" plus the target class name.
-Example of connection between aixm:AirportHeliport and aixm:OrganisationAuthority with aixm:AirportHeliportResponsibilityOrganisation as assocation class:
+As already explained above, a property shape is added to an association class targeting the connection's target class.
+The sh:path is always the combination of "the" plus the target class name since the role name is already used by the source class.
+Example of the connection between aixm:AirportHeliport and aixm:OrganisationAuthority with aixm:AirportHeliportResponsibilityOrganisation as assocation class:

 		aixm:AirportHeliportResponsibilityOrganisation
 			sh:property [